Tournai: History

+In 1340, as a part of the Hundred Years' War, Edward III of England gathered a large army and besieged Tournai for a month.
+The operation was unsuccessful, bankrupting Edward and forcing him to sign the Truce of Espléchin.

 During the 15th century, the city's textile trade boomed and it became an important supplier of tapestry.
 The art of painting flourished too: Jacques Daret, Robert Campin and Rogier van der Weyden all came from Tournai.
 It was captured in 1513 by Henry VIII of England, making it the only Belgian city ever to have been ruled by England.
 It was also represented in the 1515 Parliament of England.
 The city was handed back to French rule in 1519, following the Treaty of London (1518).

 In 1521, Holy Roman Emperor Charles V added the city to his possessions in the Low Countries, leading to a period of religious strife and economic decline.
 During the 16th century, Tournai was a bulwark of Calvinism, but eventually it was conquered by the Spanish governor of the Low Countries, the Duke of Parma, following a prolonged siege in 1581.
 After the fall of the city, its Protestant inhabitants were given one year to sell their possessions and emigrate, a policy that was at the time considered relatively humane, since very often religious opponents were simply massacred.

-One century later, in 1668, the city briefly returned to France under King Louis XIV in the Treaty of Aix-la-Chapelle.
-After the end of the War of Spanish Succession in 1713, under terms of the Treaty of Utrecht the former Spanish Netherlands, including Tournai, came into possession of the Austrian Habsburgs.
+One century later, in 1668, the city briefly returned to France under King Louis XIV in the Treaty of Aix-la-Chapelle following the siege of Tournai.
+The city was besieged by the Duke of Marlborough during the War of Spanish Succession in 1709.
+At the end of the war in 1713, under terms of the Treaty of Utrecht the former Spanish Netherlands, including Tournai, came into possession of the Austrian Habsburgs.
+The city was again successfully besieged by France in 1745.
 In 1794, France annexed the Austrian Netherlands during the French Revolutionary Wars and Tournai became part of the department of Jemmape.
 From 1815 on, following the Napoleonic Wars, Tournai formed part of the United Netherlands and after 1830 of newly independent Belgium.
 Badly damaged in 1940 during World War II, Tournai has since been carefully restored.